 Peña de Bernal is one of the tallest monoliths in the world and for sure the tallest in Mexico.
 I loved my trip to Bernal but I didn’t climb the monolith.
 If you’re up for the challenge, book a rock climbing tour of the monolith (suitable for beginners).

 15. Visit Puebla Sweet Street

 The adorable city of Puebla (the capital of Puebla state) is worth a visit for many reasons: the architecture, foodie scene, museums and close proximately to Mexico City.
-But I’d recommend visiting for Calle de los Dulches or, in English, Sweet Street!
+But I’d recommend visiting for Calle de los Dulces or, in English, Sweet Street!

-There are more than 40 dulcerías along Calle de los Dulches selling biscuits, wafers, jellies and even candied sweet potato.
+There are more than 40 dulcerías along Calle de los Dulces selling biscuits, wafers, jellies and even candied sweet potato.
 Prices are very affordable so why not indulge in one sweet per shop?
 Check out the best things to do in Puebla here.

 Although I’d recommend staying overnight, if time’s tight you can take a full-day tour from CDMX to Puebla and Cholula.

 Another beautiful destination that should be on your Mexico bucket list is Taxco.
 This small city was once the only place in Mexico that silver was extracted from the ground and made into jewellery.
 The history dates back to Aztec times.